 Here are several types of dental bridges.
 Dr. John P. Poovey and Dr. Wilcox can determine the condition of your mouth and find out which dental bridge suits you the best.

 Traditional Dental BridgesTraditional bridges are made up of a false tooth or multiple false teeth that are held in place by two crowns.
 These crowns are fitted onto the teeth on either side of the gap.
 This is the strongest and most popular kind of dental bridge and can withstand large pressures.

 Cantilever Dental BridgesA cantilever dental bridge is similar to a traditional bridge, but it is anchored by a single crown.
 This dental bridge is used when only one healthy tooth is available on the side of the gap to support the device.
 Cantilever bridges are not as strong as traditional bridges and can fracture the tooth if high pressure is applied to them.
 This bridge is only recommended to be used on the front teeth.

 Maryland Dental BridgesMaryland dental bridges do not require crowns.
 Instead, they are bonded with a resin material to the back of your teeth with a metal or porcelain framework.
 This is the most conservative type of dental bridge, though its success rate is not so high.
 There is a greater chance of the cement chipping off, making the bridge loose.

 After receiving a dental bridge, you must take care of your oral hygiene.

 With the proper care, your dental bridges can last 10 years.

-Make sure you visit JP Dental & Implant Center every six months so that we can check the condition of your bridge and the health of your gums and remaining teeth.
+Make sure you visit JP Dental & Implant Center every six months for exams so that we can check the condition of your bridge and the health of your gums and remaining teeth.
 To schedule an appointment, call us at (970) 822-7622 today.